Unlocking the Dog's Creative Potential

 Why does this work?

 Pavlov used a bell as the stimulus and food as the reward.
 Food is something that has meaning to the dog.
 Dog's gotta eat after all.
 So when the bell rang and food appeared, the dog began expecting this to happen, and strongly as the process continued.
-What also happened is that the dog's mind will remember the event that CAUSED the bell to ring.
-This is where we can use it in training.
+What also happened is that the dog's mind will remember the event that caused the bell to ring.
+This is where we can use it in operant conditioning.

 Now, Give Me Something.
 Anything.
 Really.

 Next, we need to teach the dog it is indeed okay to just do something.
 Go ahead.
 Do something.
 Come on.
 DO SOMETHING!

 Okay, so Wally isn't exactly being a willing participant here.
 He's standing there, panting, looking me with those, HELP ME eyes.
 It was so hard for me to not help him out, but then, we're not getting into shaping.
 He won't learn to just strike out and try something.

 Le sigh.
 No one said getting a fearful dog to act on his own would be easy.
 In fact, it just sounds kind of stupid when I say it out loud.
 "You're scared of getting punished for doing something I didn't say to do, so just do something without me saying what it is I want."